a3rk/remix-ffs/README.md

 python migrate.py db migrate
 python run_dev.py
 ```
+3. move settings_org.py to settings.py and set all variables
 3. register as a new user on the site
 4. flip the admin bit on for the user using psql or pgadmin